snehilchatterjee/intelAI/README.md

 </p>

-**🚀 DeepClarity** introduces novel models designed from scratch to address the dual challenges of **detecting and enhancing pixelated** images with **exceptional speeds**.
-The proposed detection model, leveraging **MobileNet_v3_small used with Canny edge detection**, demonstrates significant improvements over baseline methods on datasets like **Div2K** and **Flickr2K**, achieving higher precision, recall, F1 score, and accuracy while maintaining a lower false positive rate.
-Despite a slightly reduced speed compared to the baseline, the model remains efficient, operating at **3489 FPS**. ⚡
+**🚀 DeepClarity** introduces novel models designed from scratch to address the dual challenges of **detecting and enhancing pixelated images** with **exceptional speeds**.
+The proposed detection model, leveraging **MobileNet_v3_small combined with Canny edge detection**, demonstrates significant improvements over baseline methods on datasets like **Div2K** and **Flickr2K**.
+This model achieves higher precision, recall, F1 score, and accuracy while maintaining a lower false positive rate.
+Despite a slightly reduced speed compared to the baseline, the model remains efficient, operating at **3505 FPS**. ⚡

-For image correction, the project introduces **MobileSR**, a super resolution model based on SRGAN with modified generator architecture, showcasing enhanced performance in terms of PSNR, SSIM, and LPIPS metrics compared to traditional methods like Bicubic and other deep learning approaches.
-MobileSR strikes a balance between visual quality and computational efficiency, operating at **28 FPS** with a compact model size of **0.482 MB**. 🖼️✨
+For image correction, the project introduces **MobileSR** and **MiniSRGAN**, which are based on SRGAN with modified generator architectures.
+These models showcase enhanced performance in terms of PSNR, SSIM, LPIPS metrics, and speed compared to traditional methods like Bicubic and other deep learning approaches (such as EDSR and FSRCNN).
+MobileSR and MiniSRGAN strike a balance between visual quality and computational efficiency, operating at **28 FPS** and **21 FPS** respectively, with a compact model size of **0.482 MB** and **3.605 MB**. 🖼️✨

 Both models were implemented entirely from scratch and are hosted on HuggingFace for accessibility, although optimal performance is observed with GPU-based execution.
 <p align="center">